WayenVan/SmartHomeSystem/README.md

 **important: please using `make install` to install all libraries and include headers to your `/usr/lib` and `/usr/include` directory, if you want to specify your own library and headers' directory, please modify the `Application/CmakeLists.txt` file.**

-Then, make sure your'v  installed python3.7, here we recommend [anaconda](https://www.anaconda.com)
+Then, make sure you've  installed python3.7, here we recommend [anaconda](https://www.anaconda.com)

 Then, install python packages as **root** by typing: